 (CML; Chronic Myeloid Leukemia; Chronic Myelogenous Leukemia; Chronic Granulocytic Leukemia)

-- Myeloblasts—a type of white blood cell, fights infection
+- Myeloblasts—a type of white blood cell that fights infection

-- Platelets—makes blood clot, stops bleeding in cuts or bruises
+- Platelets—makes blood clot to stop bleeding in cuts or bruises

 |White Blood Cells|

 |Copyright © Nucleus Medical Media, Inc.|